turingschool/backend-curriculum-site/module4/success.md

 *Expected*: Students, as a pair, document the results of their project from Weeks 1 & 2.

-*Expected*: Students, as a project team, are responsible for delivering all scheduled feature cards by the end of Sprint 2 (Week 5).
+*Expected*: Students, as a project team, are responsible for delivering all scheduled feature cards *in the primary project* by the end of Sprint 2 (Week 5).

+*Expected*: Students are responsible for delivering all feature cards assigned to them *in the team's side project/service* by the end of Sprint 2 (Week 5).

 ### Professional Skills